Boulang/2022/README.md

 List of student submissions for the [WWDC 2022 Swift Student Challenge](https://developer.apple.com/wwdc22/swift-student-challenge/).

 To add your own project below, just [edit](https://github.com/wwdc/2022/edit/main/README.md) this file and submit a pull request!
-Please read the **PLEASE READ** section before submitting.
+Please read the **PLEASE READ** section before submitting.2022

 <!-- PLEASE READ! -->
 <!-- Insert your name below in alphabetical order by first name. -->